algooner/VoiceIt2-AndroidSDK-Demo/README.md

 ## Author

-armaanbindra, armaan@voiceit.io
+noelgrover, noel@voiceit.io

 ## License

-VoiceItApi2IosSDK is available under the MIT license.
+VoiceItApi2AndroidSDKDemo is available under the MIT license.
 See the LICENSE file for more info.